como-usar-enlaces-en-markdown

 Best Practices Tips

-Clarity in Link Text: Use clear and descriptive text so that the reader understands the purpose of the link before clicking.
+Clarity in Link Text: Use clear and descriptive text so the reader understands the purpose of the link before clicking.